Some of the tabs described in this article might not be available in your installation of Creative Cloud desktop app.

 To download mobile apps on your mobile device, visit the Mobile apps catalog.

 Access step-by-step tutorials on basic and advanced concepts directly within Creative Cloud desktop app.
 Click the Learn tab to view the list of tutorials for the apps installed on your system.
-Select Beginner to learn the basics or Experienced to refine your skills.
+Use the Search field to find tutorials on a specific topic.
+To view featured tutorials for any particular app, select its name from the drop-down menu.

 Sync files from your computer to Creative Cloud and access them from anywhere.
 Files are instantly available on all your connected devices and computers, and on your Creative Cloud Files page.
 To sync files, download and install the Creative Cloud desktop app on all computers, and do one of the following: